fagan2888/Gitbook_QuantInterview_HB/statistics-and-machine-learning/supervised-learning.md

 #### Logistic Regression

 * Intuition - Why do we have it
   * different contribution of large/small data
+    * exponential family and penalize
   * odds, log odds
 * Loss function derive parameter estimation
   * MLE - y is bernoulli function \(entropy loss\)